Kloudless/file-picker/README.md

   Saver: _Optional (default: {})_

-  This option is used when you want to specify a folder as the root folder in File Picker for specific accounts.
-Configure this option with a map of Account ID and the Kloudless Folder ID, in format of `{[account_id]: "root_folder_id"}`:
+  This option is used to specify a specific folder as the root folder for any existing account browsable via the File Picker.
+This is helpful for scenarios where the user may not have access to the root or other high-level folders but does have access to specific known folders within the account.
+  For existing accounts,
+  be sure to also use the `tokens` attribute to specify the Bearer tokens to use to browse the account.
+This option accepts a map of the Kloudless Account ID to the Kloudless Folder ID in the format `{[account_id]: "root_folder_id"}`, as shown below:

   ```js
   {